Want to know your number one marketing and customer service resource (that can also boost employee engagement)?

 Consider everything that goes into replacing an employee: time lost in searching, screening, and training a new hire, not to mention the entire onboarding process (which could take up to several months, depending on the position).
 When you factor in all that lost time, productivity, and money, how can you not take the time to invest in keeping your employees happy and engaged?

-Chances are, your practice gives money or time to specific charities, most probably a cause that you or your practice manager are passionate about.
-Consider adding an element to your practice’s charitable efforts that incorporate causes that are close to your employees’ hearts.
+Chances are, your practice gives money or time to specific charities, most probably a cause you or your practice manager are passionate about.
+Consider adding an element to your practice’s charitable efforts that incorporate causes close to your employees’ hearts.
 Engaging and supporting your employee’s passions will go a very long way towards establishing your employees as:

 - Raving brand advocates and enthusiastic fans